braden337/Labs/README.md

 # Example Labs

-This is where you will keep all of our lab work for this course.
+This is where you will keep your lab work for this course.
 If you need a refresher on git, see
 [this high-level](https://rogerdudler.github.io/git-guide/) git guide.